NuTufts/prongCNN/README.md

 Files for training and evaluating a MicroBooNE prong CNN for the gen2 deep learning reconstruction framework

 The latest iteration of this network performs particle classification, completeness regression, and purity regression for an input reconstructed prong.
 * completeness = the fraction of the true particle that is reconstructed in the input prong
 * purity = the fraction of the reconstructed prong that is actually from the true particle
 * In training/evaluation, "the true particle" = the simulated particle that deposited the most energy in the pixels belonging to the input prong (according to MC truth)
+* The defined particle classes are: electrons, photons, muons, pions, and protons

 This repository has a variety of training scripts/options, dataset classes, and model classes that setup different network configurations that I've tested.